cynici/cynici.github.io/_posts/2023-04-20-sudo_x11_over_ssh.md

 # sudo X11 application over ssh

-Scenario: you need to run an X11 application as root user on a remote machine

-Unlike running console-based programs where you typically just:
+To run any console-based programs remote, you typically just:

 1. ssh to remote machine
 2. sudo *whatever-console-program*